dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_packer: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_packer: Enable this feature (or use the FEATURES variable instead)
+* PACKER_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_packer: Debug this feature
-* Environment PACKER_VERSION (required): Valid Packer version to install (e.g. 1.5.4)

 ### <a id="run"></a> Run